-We've been working with Manchester Central Foodbank since January 2020 on a large-scale creative co-production project designed to give foodbank users a steer in their own narratives of poverty, challenging traditional media portrayals of who foodbank users are.
+We've been working with Manchester Central Foodbank since January 2020 on a large-scale creative co-production project focused on platforming people's stories of poverty and challenging traditional media portrayals of who foodbank users are.

 Before COVID-19, the programme was going to include a series of creative workshops, responsive risograph publications, oral histories and three exhibitions taking place at The Whitworth, Manchester Central Library and The University of Manchester.
 We were also working alongside creative students in Manchester to explore creative distribution and activism techniques in raising awareness of these individual stories.

 Since the pandemic our project has taken a different direction, and we have had to pivot our outputs, methods of engagement and understand further the accessibility issues that come with working with a difficult to reach demographic in a national lockdown.